Okay, so Trump is still going down there in Fort Worth, and he just said, hey, they say I'm not loyal.

 Well, here's what I think about this.

-I know what you mean that they all of a sudden out of the clear blue end up the minority.
+I know what you mean, that they all of a sudden, out of the clear blue, end up the minority.

 This movement, call it what you want, populist, nationalist.

-The populism's been around forever.
+The populism has been around forever.

-Nationalism uh relatively new as it relates to the current populism.
+Nationalism, relatively new as it relates to the current populism.

-But nationalism is also a movement that has timeless aspects and characteristics to it.
+Nationalism is also a movement that has timeless aspects and characteristics to it.

 But this anti-establishment mentality has been around.